pixelsnob/lapr/docs/project-timeline.md

   - price
 - Fix, format, correct misspellings, recategorize items if necessary; this can be done in the spreadsheet, or we can wait until the admin for add/edit/delete products is done, it doesn't really matter

+### Front-End

-### Front-End Search Interface
+#### Search Interface

-Decide how the products will be searched for on the site.
-Really important, so we should really think this through, taking into account any past/current user input, as well as your own knowledge of what people are searching for, and how to make it as easy as possible to do it.
+Decide how the products will be searched for on the site, taking into account any past/current user input, as well as your own knowledge of what people are searching for, and how to make it as easy as possible to do it.

 - Will we be keeping the product categories in the menu like the current site?
 - What kind of search do you want?
 Full text search?
 Do we also want to filter by maker, and maybe a couple of other fields?